mertssmnoglu/trust-bot/README.md

 # Trust Bot

-Trust Bot is easy to use and advanced discord bot for moderation and fun.
+Trust Bot is an easy to use multi purpose discord bot.

 ## Commands